Josef Albers: Yale University

 In 1950, Albers left Black Mountain to head the department of design at Yale University in New Haven, Connecticut.
 While at Yale, Albers worked to expand the nascent graphic design program (then called "graphic arts"), hiring designers Alvin Eisenman, Herbert Matter, and Alvin Lustig.
 Albers worked at Yale until he retired from teaching in 1958.
 At Yale, Richard Anuszkiewicz, Eva Hesse, Neil Welliver, and Jane Davis Doggett were notable students.

 In 1962, as a fellow at Yale, he received a grant from the Graham Foundation for the Advanced Studies of Fine Arts for an exhibit and lecture on his work.
 Albers also collaborated with Yale professor and architect King-lui Wu in creating decorative designs for some of Wu's projects.
 Among these were distinctive geometric fireplaces for the Rouse (1954) and DuPont (1959) houses, the façade of Manuscript Society, one of Yale's secret senior groups (1962), and a design for the Mt.
 Bethel Baptist Church (1973).
 Also, at this time he worked on his structural constellation pieces.

 Also during this time, he created the abstract album covers of band leader Enoch Light's Command LP records.
 His album cover for Terry Snyder and the All Stars 1959 album, Persuasive Percussion, shows a tightly packed grid or lattice of small black disks from which a few wander up and out as if stray molecules of some light gas.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1973.
 In 1970, Albers and his wife moved to Orange, Connecticut, where they continued to work in their private studio.
 Albers died in his sleep on March 25, 1976, at the Yale New Haven Hospital after being admitted for a possible heart ailment.

 Command Records

-Josef Albers produced album covers for over three years between 1959 and 1961, Albers' seven album sleeves for Command Records incorporated elements such as circles and grids of dots, highly uncommon in his practice.
+Josef Albers produced album covers for over three years between 1959 and 1961, Albers's seven album sleeves for Command Records incorporated elements such as circles and grids of dots, highly uncommon in his practice.
 "The series of records made by Command Records over half a century ago still resonate with audiophiles today, and are much sought-after by connoisseurs of mid-century modern design for their striking covers.
 This was all due to the collaboration between two individuals, Josef Albers and Enoch Light.
-Both men — one an influential teacher and artist, the other a stereo-recording pioneer — driven by strong convictions and passion for their respective crafts."
+Both men—one an influential teacher and artist, the other a stereo-recording pioneer—driven by strong convictions and passion for their respective crafts."